Buy crypto with PayPal on eToro

 With that said, very few platforms offer support for popular e-wallets like PayPal.
 Sure, I did come across a small number of providers offering deposits and withdrawals in PayPal – but most are charging exorbitant fees.

 Well, apart from eToro that is.
-Not only does the regulated broker allow you to buy and sell cryptocurrencies with PayPal at a deposit fee of just 0.5% – but you won’t pay any trading commission.
+Not only does the regulated broker allow you to buy and sell cryptocurrencies with PayPal at a deposit fee of just 0.5%.

 If buying Bitcoin and other digital currencies with PayPal is what you are looking to do – follow my step-by-step eToro walkthrough.